fpaissan/raman_spectrograms_analysis/README.md

 Clustering and classification of Raman spectrograms.

 My initial idea was to perform the analysis directly on the normalised spectrograms.
-This turned out to be not feasible due to the different sample length (k-means dooesn't support different input shapes);
+This turned out to be not feasible due to the different sample length (k-means dooesn't support different input shapes); To deal with this problem, I used polynomial and linear interpolation to normalize the dimensionality of the data.
+In fact, I fitted a *n*-order polynomial to the data and clustered the samples based on the mapping of the range $`[0, 2400]`$ through the polynomial.

+The results for this clustering are shown in the plot below:
+*clustering results*

 On a second thought I wanted to investigate the number and position of peaks, a meaningul feature when it comes to spectrogram analysis.
 I tried two different approaches for this:
 - highest peak [position on the x axis](notebooks/fp-model-with-peak1-argmax.ipynb) and [position on the x axis with height](notebooks/fp-model-with-maxpeak2d.ipynb);